-When this bit is set, and interruptions are enabled, an HSSPI interruption is generated.
+When this bit is set, and if the HSSPI interruptions are enabled, an HSSPI interruption is generated.

 Don't forget to clear the HSSPIDMACS.DMAERR bit before leaving the interruption routine to avoid repetitive and endless interruptions.

 • Bit 1- HSSPIDMADIR: DMA Direction Bit: